olifolkerd/tabulator/README.md

 - **sorter** - determines how to sort data in this column (see [Sorting Data](#sorting-data) for more details)
 - **formatter** - set how you would like the data to be formatted (see [Formatting Data](#formatting-data) for more details)
 - **onClick** - callback for when user clicks on a cell in this column (see [Callbacks](#callbacks) for more details)
-- **editable** - (boolean, default - false) determines if this data is editable by the user. will use the editor that matches the formatter by default. (see [Manipulating Data](#manipulating-data) for more details)
+- **editable** - *(boolean, default - false)* determines if this data is editable by the user. will use the editor that matches the formatter by default. (see [Manipulating Data](#manipulating-data) for more details)
 - **editor** - set the editor to be used when editing the data. (see [Manipulating Data](#manipulating-data) for more details)
+- **visible** - *(boolean, default - true)* determines if the column is visible

 Set Table Data
 ================================
 Tabulator row data is defined as an array of objects, that can either be passed as an array or retrieved as a JSON formatted string via AJAX from a URL.

-The data can contain more columns that are defined in the columns options, these will be sorted with the rest of the data, but not rendered to screen.
+The data can contain more columns that are defined in the columns options, these will be stored with the rest of the data, but not rendered to screen.

-A unique "id" value must be present for each row of data, if it is missing Tabluator will add one.

 an example JSON data set:
 ```js